TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Database/ExpressionBuilder/Index.rst

 Can be used to create an expression which converts a value, row field value or the result of an expression to signed integer type.

-Uses the platform specific preferred way for casting to dynamic length character type, which means :sql:`CAST("value" AS INTEGER)` for most database vendors except PostgreSQL.
+Uses the platform-specific preferred way for casting to dynamic length character type, which means :sql:`CAST("value" AS INTEGER)` for most database vendors except PostgreSQL.
 For PostgreSQL the :sql:`"value"::INTEGER` cast notation is used.